matomo-org/matomo/plugins/PleineLune/README.md

 Quick start
 ------------

-1. Create a file to describe your plugin with the following path: "plugins/&lt;yourPluginName>/plugin.piwik.json"
+1. Create a file describing your plugin at the following path: "plugins/YourPluginName/plugin.piwik.json"

 ```json
 {